 - Run-time checks.
 You must implement the run-time check instructions present in your low-level representation as sequences of assembly instructions that perform those checks. - Library functions.
-Calls to these functions are translated into standard function call sequences, using the naming convention illustrated above.
+Calls to these functions are translated into function call sequences using the naming convention illustrated above.
 For example Library.readi() should be converted into a call to the function LIB_readi in the assembly code.
+You must pass the argmuments to the library functions in registers: use %rdi for the first parameter and %rsi for the second.
+The result will be in %rax as usual.
 The code for these functions will be available in the IC library. - Main function.
 The assembly code must contain a global function named ic_main.
-When a program is executed, the run-time library will set up the command-line argument list as a valid string[] object and then call your ic_main.
+When a program is executed, the run-time library will set up the command-line argument list as a valid string[] object and then call your ic_main with that string array in register %edi.
 Given a program whose main method resides in class A, the ic_main function should create an A object and then invoke its main method, passing along the provided argument list.